EsbenSkipper/Trifork_-presentation/project/README.md

 ## Observability & analytics at scale

 Run either bot millions of times and you'll want to ask "what are people doing?"
-The two approaches differ in what's easy to measure — but less than it might seem.
+The two approaches differ in what's easy to measure — but less than you'd think.

 **Per-step statistics are equally easy.** Every step in *both* is structured JSON with a known schema — the router's `SpendQuery` and the tool-calling `query_spending` input are the same shape (see the two worked examples above).
-So "% of spend queries that group by category", "distribution of dispute reasons", "how often groceries is queried" are straightforward in either.
+So "% of spend queries that group by category", "distribution of dispute reasons", "how often groceries is queried" are trivial in either.

 **Whole-flow statistics are where they diverge.**

 - **Router** — one interaction takes one of a *small, fixed* set of paths (`classify → parse → execute`, or the dispute state machine).
-"What path did this go through?" has a handful of answers, bucketing is straightforward, and because routing is deterministic the stats are stable run-to-run.
+"What path did this go through?" has a handful of answers, bucketing is trivial, and because routing is deterministic the stats are stable run-to-run.
 - **Tool calling** — the model chooses the sequence at runtime, so a "flow" is a *variable-length sequence with a long tail* (one tool call, or three, or a clarifying question first).
 The individual steps are still clean; it's the **trajectory** that's high-cardinality — and the same question can route differently across runs, adding noise.
-Flow-level analytics needs real logging/tracing; the router provides it with no extra work.
+Flow-level analytics needs real logging/tracing; the router hands it to you for free.

 **One more:** the router logs an explicit `intent` field; tool calling has none — you *derive* intent from which tool was called.
 Both work; one is handed to you,